Greek National Road 1

-Greek National Road 1 (Εθνική Οδός 1, abbreviated as EO1) is the old single carriageway road connecting Athens with Thessaloniki and Evzonoi, the border crossing between Greece and North Macedonia.
-For most of its length, it has been replaced by the new A1 motorway.
+Greek National Road 1 (Εθνική Οδός 1), abbreviated as the EO1, is a national road in Greece.
+It was originally a major north–south route that ran from Athens to the international border with the former Yugoslavia (now with North Macedonia) Today, the A1 motorway has absorbed most of EO1's original alignment, with the EO1 running parallel to most of the A1 for non-motorway traffic.

 Original route

-Ministerial Decision G25871 of 9 July 1963 officially defined the EO1 as a major north-south route between Athens to the south and Evzonoi and the international border with the former Yugoslavia (now with North Macedonia) to the north: the decree specified that the EO1 would pass through Decelea, Sfendali, Martino, Atalanti, Kamena Vourla, Thermopylae, Lamia, Stylida, Almyros, Velestino, Larissa, Tempe, Katerini, Alexandreia, Chalkidona, Gefyra and Polykastro.
+Ministerial Decision G25871 of 9 July 1963 officially defined the EO1 as a major north–south route between Athens to the south and Evzonoi and the international border with the former Yugoslavia (now with North Macedonia) to the north: the decree specified that the EO1 would pass through Decelea, Sfendali, Martino, Atalanti, Kamena Vourla, Thermopylae, Lamia, Stylida, Almyros, Velestino, Larissa, Tempe, Katerini, Alexandreia, Chalkidona, Gefyra and Polykastro.
 The EO1 overlapped with the EO6 from Velestino to Larissa, and with the EO2 from Chalkidona to Gefyra.

 Present route

 Today, the A1 motorway has absorbed most of EO1's original alignment, although the EO1 continues to run alongside most of the A1 for non-motorway traffic.
 However, there is a motorway-only gap west of Lake Yliki, requiring non-motorway traffic to detour via Thebes and Aliartos on the EO3.
 Additionally, the border crossing itself, north of Evzoni, is only open to motorway traffic.